amostafa147/dsc30-2024-ss2/syllabus.md

 ## About 🧐

-Welcome to DSC 30!
+Welcome to DSC30!
 This course introduces you to the foundations of programming in Java, data structures and algorithms.
-In particular, DSC 30 is the second class in the series taught in Java and covers data structures including: Stacks, Queues, Arrays, Lists, Linked Lists, Hash Tables, Binary Search Trees, Balanced Trees, Heaps.
+In particular, DSC 30 is the second class in the series taught in Java and covers data structures including: Stacks, Queues, Arrays, Lists, Linked Lists, Hash Tables, Binary Trees and Binary Search Trees, Balanced Trees, Heaps.
 This class also covers sorting algorithms such as Selection, Insertion, Merge, Quick and Heap.

-Prerequisites: DSC 20.
+Prerequisites: DSC20.

 ---

 ## Communication 💬

-This quarter, we'll be using [Edstem](https://edstem.org/us/join/Fahv9s) as our course message board.
+This quarter, we'll be using [Edstem](https://edstem.org/us/join/P8d6fW) as our course message board.
 You will be added to Ed at the beginning of the quarter.
 If you're not able to access it please self enroll using the given link above, as we'll be making **all course announcements** through it.

 If you have a question about anything to do with the course — if you're stuck on a assignment problem, want clarification on the logistics, or just have a general question about data science — you can make a post on Ed.
 We only ask that if your question includes some or all of your code, please make your post **private** so that others cannot see it.
 You can also post anonymously if you would prefer.